hunterirving/Hudoku/README.md

 <img src="https://github.com/hunterirving/Hudoku/blob/master/hudokuboard.png">

-Your goal is to travel from the upper-left corner to the bottom-right corner, moving in any of the four orthagonal directions (up, down, left, right) in increments equal to the number at your feet.
+Your goal is to travel from the upper-left corner to the bottom-right corner, moving in any of the four orthogonal directions (up, down, left, right) in increments equal to the number at your feet.

 <img src="https://github.com/hunterirving/Hudoku/blob/master/solvedhudokuboard.png">